mikedbean/openlaw.io/README.md

 ## Introduction

 The Open Legal Access project aims to provide a set of open source website templates for use by organisations promoting access to justice.
-The project is maintained by Mike Bean with support from Isaac Parker Creative Services Limited, a digital marketing agency focussed on commercial law firms.
+The project is maintained by me, Mike Bean, with support from my company Isaac Parker Creative Services Limited, a digital marketing agency focused on commercial law firms.

-## Scope

-The project aims to deliver website templates consisting of HTML documents, CSS stylesheets, and front-end presentational Javascript in three categories:
+The project will deliver website templates consisting of HTML documents, CSS stylesheets, and front-end presentational Javascript in three categories:

-### Marketing & Promotion
+### 1. Marketing & Promotion

-Templates for website pages that help organisation to promote community legal services and access to justice projects.
+Templates for website pages that help organisations to promote community legal services and access to justice projects.

+### 2. Service Delivery

+Templates for website pages that help organisations to deliver online services to their clients.

-### Fundraising
+### 3. Fundraising

 Templates for website pages that help organisations to collect donations to fund their services.

-### Service Delivery

-Templates for website pages that help organisations to deliver online services to their clients.